Mariners vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has recorded at least one hit in six games in a row.
-During his last 10 games he is batting .375 with three doubles, three home runs, four walks and 10 RBI.
+- Witt Jr. will look for his eighth straight game with a hit in this matchup.
+In his last 10 outings he is hitting .415 with three doubles, four home runs, four walks and 10 RBI.

 Witt Jr. Recent Games